 #3 Burnt Miso Ramen at Gogyo 西麻布 五行

 Part of the Ippudo group, Gogyo’s claim to fame is BURNT ramen.
 You read that right.
 Their signature burnt broth provides a unique, caramelized taste.
-From all the burnt ramen choices, the miso is best, in my opinion.
+Of all the burnt ramen choices, the miso is best, in my opinion.

 While they don’t stay open as late as the previous two entries, they still clock in a respectable 2:30 am close time!